Cambuchi/blog-src/content/posts/my-first-post.md

 9. Visit the local host link (in the above case `http://localhost:1313/`) in your web browser and you should see a live preview of how your site currently looks!
 Ain't she a beauty?
    ![](https://cambuchi.github.io/blog/uploads/firstlivepreview.png)

-# Push to GitHub & Automate
+## Link Site Repo as a Submodule

 Next we will link our site repository (**Repo #2**) so that when the site gets built, GitHub pages detects the update and immediately publishes our changes to our domain.
-We will also write a couple bash scripts to automate updating our build and deploying our site.

 1. First we need to remove the `public` directory from the build repository.
 This is so that we can use it as a submodule for our site repository.
 Inside the build root directory: